TMG Racing

-TMG Racing, previously called AMG Motorsport and currently competing as Lubrax | Podium Stock Car Team due to sponsorship reasons, is a Brazilian auto racing team based in Americana, São Paulo that currently competes in Stock Car Brasil.
+TMG Racing, previously called AMG Motorsport, is a Brazilian auto racing team based in Americana, São Paulo that currently competes in Stock Car Brasil and the F4 Brazilian Championship.
 Created in the 2003 final, AMG Motorsport originated from the G5 Racing team, directed by Mr. Affonso Giaffone and with the participation of partners Maurício Matos, Edvaldo Zaghetti and Alex Gesell.